Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability

-Cellular networks exhibit \emph{spatial heterogeneity}, as base station density, interference patterns, and user load change--potentially dramatically--between regions.
-To extend the QoC framework from a individual spatial unit, such as a point location or census block, to regions, we employ a two-step aggregation strategy via simple scalar averages and \emph{DDSketch}~\cite{masson2019ddsketch}.\footnote{DDSketch is a fully-mergeable quantile sketch that can approximate full distributions with bounded relative error.} Originally developed at Datadog~\cite{datadog, datadog_sketch} for high-volume streaming and distributed databases, these sketches have been widely adopted in systems like Apache Druid for efficient quantile estimation~\cite{percentile_ddsketch} and data summarization, specifically of latency distributions~\cite{ddsketch_latency}, which can be skewed.
-While any mergeable quantile sketch can be used for distribution-preserving summarization, \emph{DDSketch} offers the best tradeoff between accuracy, space, and merge efficiency for our dataset, as we show in Table~\ref{tab:sketch_benchmark} of the Appendix.
+Cellular networks exhibit \emph{spatial heterogeneity}; base station density, interference patterns, and user load change--potentially dramatically--between regions.
+Hence, to extend the QoC framework from an individual spatial unit to regions, we employ a two-step aggregation strategy via scalar averages and distribution-preservation summaries.
 This strategy preserves the richness of individual behavior yet offers the efficiency required for large-scale spatial analysis.